Dear reader of ADxS.org, please excuse the disruption.

 • Body schema changes

-On the other hand, the symptoms of rejection sensitivity and dysfunctional perfectionism, which can originally result from ADHD, could be regarded as perceptual disorders in a broader sense.
+On the other hand, the symptoms of rejection sensitivity and dysfunctional perfectionism, which may originally result from ADHD, could be considered perceptual disorders in a broader sense.

-Nevertheless, this result ties in with our perception that although almost all ADHD symptoms are stress symptoms, not all stress symptoms are also ADHD symptoms.
-While stress causes an opening of the stimulus filter in the thalamus, not all stress symptoms triggered by the opened stimulus filter (if you want to call the categories mentioned that way) are also ADHD symptoms.
+Nevertheless, this result ties in with our perception that while almost all ADHD symptoms are stress symptoms, not all stress symptoms are also ADHD symptoms.
+While stress causes an opening of the stimulus filter in the thalamus, not all symptoms triggered by the opened stimulus filter are also ADHD symptoms.
 This confirms the view that ADHD mediates its symptoms in the same way as chronic over-responsive stress systems, but not every effect of over-responsive stress systems is also ADHD.

 3. Creativity, increased sensitivity and a wider stimulus filter